MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/edit-publish.md

    ![A screenshot of choosing a destination or operation.](media/edit-publish/destination.png)

-1. Note that the **Publish** button is disabled if there are any authoring errors.
+1. The **Publish** button is disabled if there are any authoring errors.
 For example, you must add a destination for a **Filter** operation before you can publish it.

    ![A screenshot showing an Authoring error that prevents publishing.](media/edit-publish/error.png)